Connect with us

 To build a more sustainable future for Bryant, our initiatives focus on three areas: planning and policy; education and research; and operations.
 These three areas encompass eight domains.
 You can learn more about each in the sections below.

-Our plan projects savings and forecasts carbon footprint data through 2020.
-Developed in 2013, it ensures that sustainability is woven into the fabric of campus life.
+Our plan projects savings and forecasts carbon footprint data through 2025.
+Developed in 2019, it ensures that sustainability is woven into the fabric of campus life.

-Campuswide initiatives focus overall on planning and policy; education and action; and operations.
+Campus-wide initiatives focus overall on planning and policy, education and action, and operations.
 Planning and policy streamline strategies in leadership and decision-making.
 Operations include the built environment and systemize the efficient use of resources.
 Education and research build understanding, deepen knowledge and inspire careers.

-These three areas encompass ten domains: academics and research; energy; buildings and land use; health and wellness; food and dining; supply chain management; transportation; waste reduction and recycling; water; and community engagement.
+These three areas encompass ten domains: academics and research, energy, buildings and land use, health and wellness, food and dining, supply chain management, transportation, waste reduction and recycling, water, and community engagement.

 The Sustainability Committee stewards the plan, guides the process and campus engagement, and holds the Bryant community accountable.
-The committee is facilitated by Coalesce, a company with more than 30 years of experience developing sustainability initiatives for campuses, cities and corporate communities.

 Universities are laboratories for education, and sustainability offers opportunities for experiential learning and leadership.
 Undergraduate and graduate programs incorporate sustainability, and more than 40 courses focus on local and global sustainability.

 The Integrated Sustainability Certificate empowers undergraduate students with a deeper understanding of system resilience, the development of an interdisciplinary perspective, and the acquisition of smart management fundamentals.
 Graduates gain skills and experiences to lead the transformation to a sustainable global society, environment, and economy.
 For more information, contact Professor of Environmental Policy Gaytha Langlois, Ph.D.